 Horses have varying dispositions, and when faced with a narrow tape (or worse, a wire fence) they can react differently.
 Lets address the situations when the horse is hot or scared:

 a) The horse does not see the wire and runs right into it.
-As we all know, horses are near-sighted and injuries due to wire fences provide vets with a lot of business.
+As we all know, injuries due to wire fences provide vets with a lot of business.

-b) The horse sees the wire or narrow tape, but is agitated enough (perhaps his barn buddy was leaving) that he tries to break through the tiny obstacle that he perceives to be only the size of a twig.
+b) The horse sees the wire or narrow tape, but is agitated enough (perhaps his mate is leaving) that he tries to break through the tiny obstacle that he perceives to be only the size of a twig.
 Sometimes the horse will dance or even stand there trembling with indecision.
 Some horses will actually bump the fence to test it.

 When we can take action, we generally try to distract the horse to discourage him from going on.